General Info – summary

 Distribution & Ecology

-These trees are located up the east coast of South Africa then northwards through KwaZulu-Natal to include Zimbabwe, Mozambique, Sudan, Somalia, Kenya, Tanzania and Malawi.
+These subcanopy trees are located up the east coast of South Africa then northwards through KwaZulu-Natal to include Zimbabwe (east & south), Mozambique, Somalia, Kenya, Tanzania, Malawi and South Sudan.
 They are found in the understory of dry evergreen dune, coastal and riverine forest, often in rocky places and semi-deciduous forest from sea level to 1 500m.
 These trees are less common in wetter forests.
 Monkeys eat the fruit.

 Ethnobotany